 We thank you for supporting us in our efforts to inspire and encourage a new generation of writers.

 Killer Nashville was founded by writer / filmmaker Clay Stafford of American Blackguard Film & Television who is still heavily involved in the role of President.
-Conference operations are managed by Executive Director Beth Terrell.
-Day-to-day activities are managed by Office Manager Tracy Bunch.
+Jacqueline Stafford serves as special projects manager and CFO.
+Conference event is managed by Executive Director Beth Terrell.
+Year round day-to-day activities are managed by Office Assistant Tracy Bunch.

 If you have any additional questions, please do not hesitate to contact us.Killer Nashville